 Part of activating muscle is having it.

-The Pashby Sports Safety Award is an award presented in Canada to recognize and honor people who make sports and recreational activities safer from catastrophic injuries, which typically involve the eyes, spine or brain.
+The Pashby Sports Safety Award is an award presented in Canada to recognize and honor people who play sports and recreational activities safer from catastrophic injuries, which typically involve the eyes, spine or brain.
 Dr. Karen Johnston MD, PHD was given the Safety Award for her outstanding work to prevent injuries, most specifically concussions.

 She is also Director of the Concussion Program at the McGill Sports Medicine Clinic.